1/159

 Critical Legal Studies

-A movement in contemporary legal thought focusing on how law serves as an ideology that unjustifiably legitimizes disparities of wealth and power.
-Argues that law is political and favors those who are already powerful).
+A movement in contemporary legal thought focusing on how the law serves as an ideology that unjustifiably legitimizes disparities of wealth and power.
+Members of the CLS movement argue that law is political and favors those who are already powerful.

 Restatements of Law